International Journal of Applied Dental Sciences

 How to cite this article:

-Ferhat Ayranci and Metin Gungormus.
+Ferhat Ayranci, Metin Gungormus.
 A radiographic evaluation of graft height changes after maxillary sinus floor augmentation with two different grafting materials.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 224-228.
+Int J Appl Dent Sci 2018;4(3):224-228.